CityOfNewYork/ACCESS-NYC-PATTERNS/src/elements/icons/icons.readme.md

     patterns.icons('{{ this.package.cdn.url }}@v{{ this.package.version }}{{ this.package.cdn.svg }}');

+#### Module Import

+The Icon source exists in the [NYCO Patterns Framework](https://github.com/CityOfNewYork/nyco-patterns-framework).
+Install the `@nycopportunity/patterns-framework` module to import the module.

+    // ES6
+    import Icons from '@nycopportunity/patterns-framework/src/utilities/icons/icons';

+    new Icons();

 #### Polyfills

 The script uses the `Fetch` method which requires a polyfill for IE11 support.
 See the ["Polyfills" section in the Installation docs](/installation) for recommendations.